This post is about all the great things you can do in New York City in the Winter, updated for 2023.

 Find out how to get there and what you can expect from this huge outlet mall from our post on getting to Woodbury Commons.

-10) Go to a Top Tourist Attraction Without the Crowds
+Go to a Top Tourist Attraction Without the Crowds

-Take advantage of the off-peak season to visit one or more popular attractions.
+Just like we do, take advantage of the off-peak season to visit one or more popular attractions.

 Lines are shorter so you won’t have to wait long (if at all) to get into the attraction.

-Choose from the Empire State Building, One World Observatory (Freedom Tower) or Top of the Rock at Rockefeller Center.
+Choose from the Empire State Building, One World Observatory (Freedom Tower), or Top of the Rock at Rockefeller Center.

 TIP: See our post on the long list of NYC's attractions

-11) Look into a Tourist Discount Pass
+Look into a Tourist Discount Pass

 tourist discount pass affords you discounted entry into most of NYC’s most popular attractions.